 Katy Dissinger was promoted to head coach of the Trinity College women's lacrosse team in June of 2014.
-Dissinger, the 2012 Intercollegiate Women's Lacrosse Coaches Association (IWLCA) National Assistant Coach of the Year and the 2016 IWLCA Division III Berkshire Region Coach of the Year, has played a significant role in Trinity's unprecedented run to five-straight NCAA Division III Championship Finals from 2012-2016 including an NCAA Championship season in 2012.
+Dissinger, the 2012 Intercollegiate Women's Lacrosse Coaches Association (IWLCA) National Assistant Coach of the Year and the 2016 IWLCA Division III Berkshire Region Coach of the Year, has played a significant role in Trinity's unprecedented run to six-straight NCAA Division III Championship Final Fours from 2012-2017 including an NCAA Championship season in 2012.
 She was also a participant in the 2011 NCAA Final Four as a captain for Bowdoin College's squad.
 Trinity also played in the NESCAC Finals for the seventh year in a row in 2017, and won the league title for the fifth-straight year in Dissinger's rookie year as head coach in 2015.

 Dissinger arrived at Trinity as an assistant coach in 2011-12, and immediately proved herself to be a huge asset to the women’s lacrosse program.
 She performed all the duties of head coach during the fall while the head coach was on a semester-long maternity leave, and guided the team through its off-season preparations following a home loss to Bowdoin in the 2011 NCAA Quarterfinals.
 The Bantams went on to an historic run to the College's first NCAA crown in any women's sport that spring.
 The Bantams finished that season and defeated Cortland State and Salisbury in NCAA Final Four to win the title.
-Trinity won its first 21 games in 2013, before falling to Salisbury in the NCAA Finals, and finished 19-3 this spring including its fourth consecutive NESCAC crown and an 8-7 win over top-ranked and previously-undefeated Cortland State in the NCAA Semifinals before losing, 9-6, in the finals to Salisbury.
+Trinity won its first 21 games in 2013, before falling to Salisbury in the NCAA Finals, and finished 19-3 in 2014 including an 8-7 win over top-ranked and previously-undefeated Cortland State in the NCAA Semifinals before losing, 9-6, in the finals to Salisbury.